 Applications should be made on the School Application for Financial Support Form which is available from the Finance Office.
-Once completed, this should be returned, along with evidence of Working Tax credits if relevant or a letter in the case of short term financial hardship, to Mrs Dixie in the Finance Office.
+Once completed, this should be returned, along with evidence of Working Tax credits if relevant or a letter in the case of short term financial hardship, to Mrs Clayton in the Finance Office.

 You will be notified of your award by email, if an email address is given on the form, or by letter.